BA in Chemistry

 - CAS CH 401, CAS CH 402 Honors Research in Chemistry

-Minimum 16 hours per week of experimental or theoretical research within a chemistry department, or approved research group outside the chemistry department undertaking research in the chemical sciences.
-An Honors thesis will be submitted at the end of the spring semester and defended before a committee of three faculty members.
+Minimum 16 hours per week of research within a chemistry department research group, or approved research group outside the chemistry department undertaking research in the chemical sciences.
+An Honors thesis will be submitted at the end of the spring semester and successfully defended before a committee of three faculty members, including the research advisor.
 A grade of B or higher is required in CH 401 and CH 402 in order to graduate with Honors in Chemistry.
 An oral presentation at the Undergraduate Research Symposium at the end of the spring semester is also required.

 Prereq: 3.0 overall GPA, 3.2 GPA in required major courses, and approval of Honors application by Undergraduate Programs Committee.